-This Global Business Strategy Blog post is based upon unabridged excerpts from Chapter One, Ten Years That Shook the (Capitalist) World: 1988-1998, in Outside Fortress Europe: Strategies for the Global Market, published in 2018 by Strategic Management Think Tank.
-The second edition of this book is scheduled for publication in February 2020.
+This short essay is based upon unabridged excerpts from Chapter One, Ten Years That Shook the (Capitalist) World: 1988-1998, in Outside Fortress Europe: Strategies for the Global Market, published in 2018 by Strategic Management Think Tank.

 Outside Fortress Europe Excerpt

 We all breathe the same air, we all cherish our children’s future, and we are all mortal.

 John Fitzgerald Kennedy, 35th President of the United States.